sedexch/sedexch.github.io/docs/client-container-v5/index.md

 ```

 #### Disable WebSocket protocol
-By default, the sedex-client uses the WebSocket protocol to reduce round trip times by actively notifying the client via events from the server.
+By default, the sedex Client uses the WebSocket protocol to reduce round trip times by actively notifying the client via events from the server.

 In extremely rare cases, the WebSocket protocol can cause communication problems with network components.
 If such a problem is detected, the use of WebSocket can be deactivated.
 As a result, the client can only use so-called polling, which leads to longer round trip times, but solves the problems.

-With a text editor (e.g. "nano") open the central sedex-client configuration file named "sedex-client-configuration.properties" in the subdirectory "sedex-data/conf":
+With a text editor (e.g. "nano") open the central sedex Client configuration file named "sedex Client-configuration.properties" in the subdirectory "sedex-data/conf":

 ```
-$ nano /path/to/sedex-data/conf/sedex-client-configuration.properties
+$ nano /path/to/sedex-data/conf/sedex Client-configuration.properties
 ```

 Add the following configuration parameter to the configuration file and save it: